-The language used by governments and agencies can sometimes be confusing, which makes it harder to understand exactly what an agency or organization is doing.
+The language used by governments and agencies can sometimes be full of jargon or confusing, which makes it harder to understand exactly what an agency or organization is doing.
 Here are some definitions of common terms to make sure that our community understands what we’re talking about when we say:

 Continuum of Care (CoC)